Neighborhoods Ready for School

 Meeting the Challenges of the COVID-19 Pandemic

-During the pandemic, NRFS continues to make sure that families have their basic needs met, while taking preventative measures to ensure the wellbeing of the communityThe investment in NRFS sites created an infrastructure which allowed First 5 to quickly pivot to respond to community need when COVID-19 exacerbated inequities and disparate harm to low-income and communities of color.
+During the pandemic, NRFS continued to make sure that families had their basic needs met, while taking preventative measures to ensure the wellbeing of the communityThe investment in NRFS sites created an infrastructure which allowed First 5 to quickly pivot to respond to community need when COVID-19 exacerbated inequities and disparate harm to low-income and communities of color.
 First 5 invested in food and basic needs supplies, and all the NRFS sites became (or enhanced existing) distribution hubs for food, cleaning products, diapers, wipes, and hygiene items, and personal protective equipment for providers.
-Every NRFS site has had a tailored response based on the understanding of their community to ensure that basic needs of families are met.
+Every NRFS site had a tailored response based on the understanding of their community to ensure that basic needs of families are met.

 In response to the COVID-19 pandemic, ALL IN Alameda County adopted five priority neighborhoods based on a health equity metric which closely mirrors the location of First 5’s NRFS grantees.
 There is tremendous potential for ALL IN to serve as a policy table to lift up the lessons learned through our place-based efforts and leverage our infrastructure and investments through NRFS to support the county’s vision.